YangLi1/01_Git_and_Intro/README.md

 #### 5. Define/explain each of the following terms, as they relate to git.

-1. blob - TODO
+1. blob - binary large object that refers to a variable or file containing any data whose internal structure is ignored by the program.
-2. tree - TODO
+2. tree - represents one level of directory information, can recursively reference other subtree objects to build complete file hierarchys and subdirectories.
-3. commit - TODO
+3. commit - holds metadata for introduced changes to a repo and points to a tree object that captures the repo state at the time it was performed.
-4. repo - TODO
+4. repo - a database containing all the information needed to retain and manage the revisions and history of a project.
-5. hash - TODO
+5. hash - Computes the object ID value for an object with specified type with the contents of the named file (which can be outside of the work tree), and optionally writes the resulting object into the object database.